lance0/weathermapNG/README.md

 6. Save - your map now shows live traffic!

 ### D3 Editor Guide
-- See docs/EDITOR_D3.md for routes, features, data mapping, and tips for the advanced D3 editor.
+- See `docs/EDITOR_D3.md` for routes, features, data mapping, and tips for the advanced D3 editor.

+### Embed Viewer
+- See `docs/EMBED.md` for metric options, legend, live updates, and export.

 ## 🔧 Architecture